erikandersson96/portfolio-project-five/TESTING.md

 **Solution WAVE errors and alert:**

-I got error for no form label, empty button or no value text, and alert for skipped heading level.
-Since the design choice of this website was to not use labels on form I included a placeholder instead.
-I fixed the empty button error with adding aria-label and I fixed the skipped heading level with changing the headings.
+I got errors for no form label, empty button, or no value text, and an alert for skipped heading level.
+Since the design choice of this website was to not use labels on the form I included a placeholder instead.
+I fixed the empty button error with adding an aria-label and I fixed the skipped heading level by changing the headings.
 </details>

 <details>
 <summary>Contact page</summary>
 <br>

-I got one error for heading level skipped, I was using a h5 so I changed that to a h2 and added css for it.
+I got one error for heading level skipped, I was using an h5 so I changed that to an h2 and added CSS for it.
 </details>

 <details>
 <summary>About page</summary>
 <br>

-I got errors for skipping heading levels, so I fixed this by adding a h2 after the h1 and change all other headings to paragraphs with css styling.
+I got errors for skipping heading levels, so I fixed this by adding an h2 after the h1 and changing all other headings to paragraphs with CSS styling.
 </details>

 <details>
 <summary>Watch page</summary>
 <br>

-I got errors for skipped heading levels and missed label on selector.
-I added the correct order of headings and added a aria-label to my sort selelctor `select` element.
+I got errors for skipped heading levels and missed labels on the selector.
+I added the correct order of headings and added a aria-label to my sort selector `select` element.
 </details>

 <details>
 <summary>Watch detail page</summary>
 <br>

 I got one error for no heading where the price is and one error for no label on input.
-I solved the heading issue by adding a h1, but since I have choosen this design for my website there will not be a label for my quantity input.
+I solved the heading issue by adding an h1, but since I have chosen this design for my website there will not be a label for my quantity input.
 </details>

 <details>
 <summary>Shopping bag page</summary>
 <br>

-I got errors for skipped heading levels for bag total and grand total, and a empty tabel.
-I added h2 headings for bag total and grand total, and I removed the empty tabel.
+I got errors for skipped heading levels for bag total and grand total, and an empty table.
+I added h2 headings for bag total and grand total, and I removed the empty table.
 </details>

 <details>
 <summary>Checkout page</summary>
 <br>

-I got one error for skipping heading level, one error for missing image alt text, one error for empty heading, and errors for missing label to input and selector.
-I fixed the skipping heading level by change the page haeding to h1.
-But for those other errors I wont be able to fix, the missing alt on image, I have an alt but it is created in this way `{{ product.watch_model }}` to reneder the model of the watch in the alt text.
+I got one error for skipping the heading level, one error for missing image alt text, one error for an empty heading, and errors for a missing label to input and selector.
+I fixed the skipping heading level by changing the page heading to h1.
+But for those other errors I won't be able to fix, the missing alt on the image, I have an alt but it is created in this way `{{ product.watch_model }}` to reenter the model of the watch in the alt text.
 The empty heading is for my loading spinner at the bottom, I tried to change this but the way I have designed this website It will be unsolved.
-And the missing label for input is the same as before on other input fields, I have them pre filled from the form, the same is for my selector.
+And the missing label for input is the same as before on other input fields, I have them pre-filled from the form, and the same is for my selector.
 </details>

 <details>
 <summary>Checkout success page</summary>
 <br>

-I got one error for skipping heading level.
-I solved this by just adding a h1 instead of h2.
+I got one error for skipping the heading level.
+I solved this by just adding an h1 instead of h2.
 </details>

 <details>
 <summary>Blog page</summary>
 <br>

-I got 2 errors for skipping heading level, I solved these by adding a h1 instead of h2 and a h2 instead of a h3.
-And I got contrast errors for edit blog post button, I solved these by changing color to a darker color.
+I got 2 errors for skipping the heading level, I solved these by adding an h1 instead of an h2 and an h2 instead of an h3.
+And I got contrast errors for the edit blog post button, I solved these by changing the color to a darker color.
 </details>

 <details>
 <summary>Blog post detail page</summary>
 <br>

-I got 1 error for skipping heading level, which I solved by adding a h1 for the title.
-And I got contrast errors for the edit/delete buttons both for the blog post it self but also for the comments.
-I fixed these by changing the color to a color with less contrast error.
+I got 1 error for skipping the heading level, which I solved by adding an h1 for the title.
+And I got contrast errors for the edit/delete buttons both for the blog post itself and also for the comments.
+I fixed these by changing the color to color with less contrast error.
 </details>

 <details>
 <summary>Add comment page</summary>
 <br>

-I got one error for skipping heading level, which I solved by change the h2 to h1.
+I got one error for skipping the heading level, which I solved by changing the h2 to h1.
 </details>

 <details>
 <summary>Add product page</summary>
 <br>

-I got 2 errors for skipping heading level, I was using a h2 for the first level and a h6 for the second one.
+I got 2 errors for skipping the heading level, I was using an h2 for the first level and an h6 for the second one.
 I changed these to h1 and a paragraph instead.
 I got 1 additional error for my image field selector, missing label.
 But as I have mentioned before I will not change it since I have designed the website the way I have.
 </details>

 <details>
 <summary>Edit product page</summary>
 <br>

-I got 2 errors for skipping heading level, I was using a h2 and h6 as on the add product page.
-So I solved these by adding a h1 and a paragraph.
+I got 2 errors for skipping the heading level, I was using an h2 and h6 as on the add product page.
+So I solved these by adding an h1 and a paragraph.
 </details>

 <details>
 <summary>Add blog post page</summary>
 <br>

-I got 2 errors for skipping heading level, I was using a h2 and h6 as on the edit product page.
-So I solved these by adding a h1 and a paragraph.
+I got 2 errors for skipping the heading level, I was using an h2 and h6 on the edit product page.
+So I solved these by adding an h1 and a paragraph.
 </details>

 <details>
 <summary>Edit blog post page</summary>
 <br>

-I got 2 errors for skipping heading level, I was using a h2 and h6 as on the add blog post page.
-So I solved these by adding a h1 and a paragraph.
+I got 2 errors for skipping the heading level, I was using an h2 and h6 as on the add blog post page.
+So I solved these by adding an h1 and a paragraph.
 </details>

 <details>
 <summary>My profile page</summary>
 <br>

-I got 1 error for skipping heading level, I fixed this one by adding a h1 instead of h2.
-Then I got errors for missing label on input fields but also on select country, but since these are from a pre filled in form I will not change these since my design for this website is the way it is.
+I got 1 error for skipping the heading level, I fixed this one by adding an h1 instead of an h2.
+Then I got errors for the missing label on input fields and also on the select countries, but since these are from a pre-filled form I will not change these since I have designed my website like this.
 </details>

 <details>
 <summary>Wish list page</summary>
 <br>

-I got 2 errors for skipping heading level, I solved these by adding a h1 for the page title and a h2 for the watch title on the product card.
+I got 2 errors for skipping the heading level, I solved these by adding an h1 for the page title and an h2 for the watch title on the product card.
 </details>

-No errors were found on the following pages:
+**No errors were found on the following pages:**

 * Register page
 * Login page